sarahbuddhason/DataStructures/README.md

 ## Shallow and Deep Copies

-### Definitions
+### Shallow
-- **Shallow**: Copies an object's pointers, not the actual data they point to.
-Both original and copy reference the same data, leading to potential issues like double free errors.
-Default behavior in C++ copy constructors and assignment operators.
+- Copies an object's pointers, not the actual data they point to.
+- Both original and copy reference the same data, leading to potential issues like double free errors (i.e., freeing heap memory twice).
+- Double free errors can be prevented by setting pointers to `nullptr` or using smart pointers.
+- Default behavior in C++ copy constructors and assignment operators.

+### Deep
-- **Deep**: Copies both the object and the actual data it points to, resulting in two completely independent objects.
-Prevents issues arising from shared data but is more resource-intensive.
-Requires explicit definition in C++.
+- Copies both the object and the actual data it points to, resulting in two completely independent objects.
+- Prevents issues arising from shared data but is more resource-intensive.
+- Requires explicit definition in C++.

 ```
 class Node {